Prioritizing Student Wellbeing Through New Health and Wellness Days

 While the COVID-19 pandemic has brought a lot of changes, one big shift was a new emphasis on mental and physical health.
 Companies like Facebook, YouTube, Verizon and more have begun embracing this shift by implementing regular wellness events, allowing for flexible working hours and providing mental health resources through employee healthcare programs.

 However, it’s not just working professionals who need a break to focus on their wellbeing.
 “Saint Joseph’s students are very involved and high achieving.
-It is critical that they are given time to find moments to slow down and reflect,” says Ashley Lillie, assistant director in the Office of Student Outreach and Support.
+It is critical that they are given time to find moments to slow down and reflect,” says Ashley Lillie, assistant director in the Office of Student Support and Well-being.

 Lillie compares the need to find a health and wellness routine as a college student to preparing for a trip to a new destination.
 She says, “If you’re going on your very first white water rafting tour, you may talk to others about how to pack, what to wear, etc. On your second trip, you will have learned and will probably approach the trip much differently.
 Health and wellness is similar in the sense that you need to learn what works for you and try out different approaches to taking care of yourself.
 How are you going to prepare your own health and wellness in a way that will help you get through periods of stress or anxiety?”